-- Ensure that each and every outstanding account payable is entered with the original date, which includes due date as well.
+- Ensure that each and every outstanding account payable is entered with the original date, which includes the due date as well.

-- Match statements and get the credit card and loan account balances verified and make the adjustments if required in current period.
+- Match statements and get the credit card and loan account balances verified and make the adjustments if required in the current period.

-3. Creating Opening Balances in QuickBooks
+3. Creating Opening Balances in QuickBooks Desktop

 - Do not fill the fields of Payee and Number and then move downwards by scrolling your mouse to the Opening Account Balance field

 - Get the opening account balance entered here.
 Check your entry carefully.
-If the opening balance is for equity accounts then use the field of Increase, in case of the bank account place the entry in the field of Deposit
+If the opening balance is for equity accounts then use the field of Increase, in the case of the bank account place the entry in the field of Deposit

 - Highlight the field of Account Type in order to get the drop-down menu opened up.
 Then from the drop-down select the Opening Bal Equity